 Also of interest is that Annville has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Annville are slightly better educated than the national average of 21.84% for all cities and towns, with 24.53% of adults in Annville having a bachelor's degree or advanced degree.
+The education level of Annville citizens is a little higher than the average for US cities and towns: 24.53% of adults in Annville have at least a bachelor's degree.

 The per capita income in Annville in 2010 was $17,674, which is low income relative to Pennsylvania and the nation.
 This equates to an annual income of $70,696 for a family of four.
 However, Annville contains both very wealthy and poor people as well.